korund/6489237645/README.md

 - Add uikit.js to project (in angular.js file)
 - Import uikit scss files from node_modules

+## Result
+- Publish your result to "dev" branch

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.